Image Encryption/Decryption using ECC

 In industries, the confidential images are required security function so that unauthorized access of images is not possible.
 For the encryption or decryption of images, some public and private keys are used.
-The public key image encryption/decryption process follows the symmetric cryptographic scheme, whereas asymmetric cryptographic system use in the public key encryption image.
+The private key image encryption/decryption process follows the symmetric cryptographic scheme, whereas asymmetric cryptographic system use in the public key encryption image.
 In public-key cryptography, the encryption and decryption key are not the same.

 Elliptical Curve Cryptography (ECC)

 Elliptical curve cryptography is a traditional approach of image encryption and decryption.
-The ECC (Elliptical Curve Cryptography) is a public key type and uses for those applications in which secure transmission channel are not available.
-In the encryption process of ECC, the image message is mapping to point on the curve and converting the mapped point into the message types.
-The quality of the image depends on the pixel value, and the encryption process mapped these pixel values to point on to the curve.
+The ECC (Elliptical Curve Cryptography) is a public key type and uses for those applications in which secure transmission channels are not available.
+In the image encryption process of ECC(Elliptical Curve Cryptography), the image message is mapping to point on the curve and converting the mapped point into the message types.
+The quality of the image depends on the pixel value, and the image encryption process mapped these pixel values to point on to the curve.

 Figure 1 graph of an elliptical curve

-The ECC is a private-public key pair uses for encrypt and decrypt the data.
-ECC is the asymmetric in nature that means for encryption a private key is used and decryption is retained via public key.
-The image pixel value is encrypted with the private key and decrypt the ciphertext later using the corresponding public key.
-The image pixel value converted into the points on to Elliptical curve then mapping process applied in the finite filed.
+The ECC(Elliptical Curve Cryptography)is a private-public key pair uses for encrypt and decrypt the data.
+ECC is the asymmetric in nature that means for encryption a public key is used and decryption is retained via private key.
+The image pixel value is encrypted with the public key and decrypt the cipher text later using the corresponding private key.
+The image pixel value is converted into the points on the Elliptical curve, then mapping process is applied in the finite filed.

 A map table is created with respect to the group of elliptic points.
 A private key is applied to the mapped points and encrypted the pixel values of the image.
 Later a corresponding public key is used for the decryption process and retained the actual image from the encrypted image.
 The image encryption and decryption code are written in the MATLAB.